-- Follows "Safer Recruitment and People Management" House of Bishops' guidance. - Discusses safeguarding understanding in individual reviews and/or supervision meetings. - Uses a range of good materials and methods to promote safeguarding to all audiences (e.g., children and young people). - Regularly discusses safeguarding at leadership, staff, volunteer, congregational, and children and youth meetings and activities. - Develops, adopts and shares good safeguarding practice. - Considers the needs, experiences and voices of children, vulnerable adults, and survivors in prevention planning. - Raises awareness of different kinds of abuse (e.g., domestic and spiritual abuse) and contemporary safeguarding issues (e.g., modern slavery, county lines). - Manages risk for all cathedral activities, identifying safeguarding risks to both those delivering and those receiving activities. - Avoids lone working (appropriate precautions are taken to keep everyone safe when it is necessary and unavoidable). - Understands appropriate boundaries (e.g., touch, in respect of passing the peace and hugs by the Welcome Team). - Has staff and volunteers that are aware of the safeguarding risks that are associated with the layout of the cathedral (e.g., access to toilets and potential blind spots).
+- Follows "Safer Recruitment and People Management" House of Bishops' guidance. - Discusses safeguarding understanding in individual reviews and/or supervision meetings. - Provides a range of good materials and methods to promote safeguarding to all audiences (e.g., children and young people). - Regularly discusses safeguarding at leadership, staff and volunteer meetings. - Develops, adopts and shares good safeguarding practice. - Considers the needs, experiences and voices of children, vulnerable adults, and survivors in prevention planning. - Raises awareness of different kinds of abuse (e.g., domestic and spiritual abuse) and contemporary safeguarding issues (e.g., modern slavery, county lines). - Has an oversight of how well risk is managed for all church activities across the diocese. - Avoids lone working (appropriate precautions are taken to keep everyone safe when it is necessary and unavoidable). - Understands appropriate boundaries (e.g., touch, in respect of passing the peace and hugs by the Welcome Team). - Has an oversight of the safeguarding risks that are associated with the layout of church buildings within the diocese (e.g., access to toilets and potential blind spots).